pytorch/TensorRT/docsrc/tutorials/getting_started_with_cpp_api.rst

 We are also at the point were we can compile and optimize our module with TRTorch, but instead of in a JIT fashion we must do it ahead-of-time (AOT) i.e. before we start doing actual inference work since it takes a bit of time to optimize the module, it would not make sense to do this every time you run the module or even the first time you run it.

-With out module loaded, we can feed it into the TRTorch compiler.
+With our module loaded, we can feed it into the TRTorch compiler.
 When we do so we must provide some information on the expected input size and also configure any additional settings.

 .. code-block:: c++